fatih/gb-example/README.md

   attached to it on your local server.
 It doesn't matter for gb.
 * Main packages are put under the `bin/` directory once you build the project with `gb build`
-* We run all tests with `gb test all`, which runs the tests for all packages under `src/`.
+* We run all tests with `gb test`, which runs the tests for all packages under `src/`.
-* We don't recommended to have stdlib style packages, such as the example `notgood` package.
 * We use `travis` for CI integration.
 Check the `.travis.yml` file out how to integrate `gb` into other CI services.
 * Having a proper layout under `src/` is also handy, as you can just copy the